Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/modules.md

 > Example: :worldborder --list

-## :xray
+## xray
 ### At A Glance
-The `Xray` module detects and reports suspicious mining activity that may indicate the use of Xray cheats.
+The `xray` module detects and reports suspicious mining activity that may indicate the use of Xray cheats.
 It monitors players mining high-value ores (e.g., diamonds, emeralds, ancient debris) at unusual rates or in patterns inconsistent with normal gameplay.
 Administrators with Level 4 Security Clearance are alerted when suspicious activity is detected.

 ### How It Works
 - **Tracking Mining Behavior:** Monitors mined ores and counts rare blocks versus total mined blocks over a 2-minute rolling window.